 From small hall shows featuring a rising crop of talent, to huge shows at the Hydro with world champions topping the bill, there’s truly no better time to be a fight fan, or to experience a live show for the first time.

-We’re looking forward to previewing shows across Scotland during the 2016/2017 season and beyond.
+We’re looking forward to previewing shows across Scotland during the coming season and beyond.
 And if you’ve never had a night out at the boxing we recommend it to sports fans as an experience that everyone should try once.
 And then see if you don’t get the bug!
-For all the latest spectator news make sure you subscribe to our weekly newsletter – and check out our Events! page where we’ll have news of boxing shows coming up in the week ahead.
+For the latest spectator news see our What’s On page and for regular reminders on Scottish sporting events not to be missed subscribe for free to our newsletter.